 Many of the Google algorithm updates are intended to rectify either poor web use or bad SEO tactics of the past—Penguin for spam links, Panda for lousy content, et cetera.
 The algorithms smite down offenders, sending them into Google rankings despair.
 These great sins can be forgiven, but only if you put in the work.
 The same goes for mobile.

 If you’ve slacked off and have yet to go all-in on mobile, don’t think your lack of effort has gone unnoticed.
 In all its infinite power, Google has seen that there are still sites yet to make the plunge, and it has taken steps to fix that.
 This has prompted Google, in all its good graces, to offer an incentive to go mobile in the form of the “Mobile May” algorithm update.
 The update rewarded newly mobile-friendly sites with a slight boost in rankings.
 Similarly, we suspect AMP pages may also get a slight ranking increase in the coming days.

 “So what do I have to do?”

 Google knows most of its users are using its services on mobile, so it wants those users to have a good experience.
-Google is building a web culture that revolves around serving a user who demands answers and information immediately, and we all have to rise to challenge to meet those demands.
+Google is building a web culture that revolves around serving a user who demands answers and information immediately, and we all have to rise to challenges to meet those demands.
 The very existence (of our websites) depends on it.

-So how do you plan ahead?
+So how do you plan?

 The solution?
 Keep on keepin’ on.